-What It Is and How It Fits Into DEI
+What It Is and How It Fits Into DE&I

 Here’s the thing: we all have layers of identity.
 And each of these layers brings a multitude of different experiences.
-When we’re able to understand, compare and address the experiences of women in the workplace with those of men, or people of colour, or transexuals, or people with disabilities, or individuals who take prayer breaks throughout the day, or people from low-income housing who ride the bus to work every day, single parents, immigrants, veterans, new hires, those with long tenures, and any varied combination of these and so many other identities — we establish a culture of belonging.
-We create a diversity, equity and inclusion culture with policies and programs that support the whole person, each and everyone, warts and all.
+When we’re able to understand, compare and address the experiences of women in the workplace with those of men, or people of color, or transexuals, or people with disabilities, or individuals who take prayer breaks throughout the day, or people from low-income housing who ride the bus to work every day, single parents, immigrants, veterans, new hires, those with long tenures, and any varied combination of these and so many other identities — we establish a culture of belonging.
+We create a diversity, equity and inclusion culture with policies and programs that support the whole person, each and everyone.

 Interconnected Identities are the Historical Roots of Intersectionality

 The word intersectionality surfaced in 1989 when American law professor, Kimberlé Crenshaw realized how race, class, gender, and other individual characteristics intersect and overlap.
-Questioning the impact of the 1965 Civil Rights Act on racism, she argued that the judicial system’s sense of discrimination exemplified the “conceptual limitations…of single-issue analysis.”
+Questioning the impact of the 1965 Civil Rights Act on racism, she argued the judicial system’s sense of discrimination exemplified the “conceptual limitations…of single-issue analysis.”

 DeGraffenreid v.
 General Motors was a 1976 case in which five black women sued General Motors for a seniority policy that they argued targeted black women exclusively.
 Basically, the company simply did not hire black women before 1964, meaning that when seniority-based layoffs arrived during an early 1970s recession, all the black women hired after 1964 were subsequently laid off.
 A policy like that didn’t fall under just gender or just race discrimination.
 But the court decided that efforts to bind together both racial discrimination and sex discrimination claims … would be unworkable.